nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 - Parser
     - Parses the user input, instantiates the EditCommand class
 - EditModeCommand
-    - Handles the edit functions (Add, Swap, Change, Delete, Invalid)
+    - Handles the edit functions that falls under `EditModeCommand` (`Add`, `Swap`, `Change`, `Delete`, `Invalid`)
 - EditCommand
-    - Instantiated by parser whenever /edit is called, instantiates the flag parser, switches the flow between GUI and CLI, handles saving the edited recipe
+    - Instantiated by parser whenever `/edit` is called, instantiates the flag parser, switches the flow between GUI and CLI, handles saving the edited recipe

 #### Parser

-The FlagParser contains several functions to extract flags from the user input in the FlagType format.
+The `FlagParser` contains several functions to extract flags from the user input in the FlagType format.
 It is used to instantiate the necessary EditModeCommand.

-GuiWorkFlow bypasses this parsing step since there is nothing to be parsed (given that only the index is provided).
+`GuiWorkFlow` bypasses this parsing step since there is nothing to be parsed (given that only the index is provided).

 #### EditModeCommand

-An abstract class instantiated by EditCommand in CLI mode.
+An abstract class instantiated by `EditCommand` in CLI mode.
 It takes in the old recipe and, once executed, returns a new recipe which will be saved to Storage.

 #### EditCommand